 6. Complaint Accepted for Investigation.
-The DHR Administrator or Title IX Coordinator will review all written Complaints and the information received during the intake interview.
-If the DHR Administrator or Title IX Coordinator determines that the Complaint falls within the scope of this Executive Order, s/he will notify the Complainant within 10 Working Days that the Complaint has been accepted for investigation and the timeline for completion of the investigation.
+The DHR Administrator or Title IX Coordinator will review all written Complaints and the information received during the intake interview with the Complainant.
+If the DHR Administrator or Title IX Coordinator determines that the Complaint falls within the scope of this Executive Order, the Complainant will be notified within 10 Working Days that the Complaint has been accepted for investigation and the timeline for completion of the investigation.

-If the DHR Administrator or Title IX Coordinator determines the Complainant has failed to state a Complaint within the scope of this Executive Order, s/he will provide the Complainant with written notice of this determination within 10 Working Days.
+If the DHR Administrator or Title IX Coordinator determines the Complainant has failed to state a Complaint within the scope of this Executive Order, the Complainant will be provided with written notice of this determination within 10 Working Days.
 The DHR Administrator or Title IX Coordinator will also inform the Complainant that if additional information is provided, the Complaint will be reviewed again.
 The DHR Administrator or Title IX Coordinator will maintain a record of the Complaint and the reasons the Complaint was deemed not within the scope of this Executive Order.